 The Ethics criteria have been considered.
-However, the nature of the activities proposed under ECOMS2 means that there are no ethical concerns.
+However, the nature of the activities proposed under ECOMS2 means that there are very few ethical issues and it is not anticipated that the criteria will be applicable.

-Consideration has been given to the external groups and organisations who will be involved in the Action.
-Mainly organisational data will be collected.
-On occasions where any personal data is collected, procedures will be followed for the collection, storage, protection, retention and destruction of such data.
+Consideration has been given to the external groups and organisations who will be involved in the Action, and only organisational data will be collected as opposed to any personal data.
 Where commercially sensitive data is concerned, this will be identified and the relevant information will be withheld accordingly.
 All information will be gathered in accordance with guidelines laid down by the European Commission, and national legal requirements.